FamilySearch/GEDCOM.io/_pages/tag-def/TITL.md

     the `SOURCE_RECORD` substructures `AUTH`, `PUBL`, `REPO`, and so on.
 In such cases, the entire citation text may be presented as the payload of the `SOUR`.`TITL`.
-  - title
-  - A formal designation used by an individual in connection with positions of royalty or other social status, such as Grand Duke.

 label: 'Title'